Mohitsaroya/FootballStat2020/CONTRIBUTING.md

     git push origin feature-name
     ```

 7. **Open a pull request**: Go to the original repository and click "New Pull Request".
-Provide a clear and descriptive title and description for your pull request.
+Could you provide a clear and descriptive title and description for your pull request?

 ### Code Style